samuelbarrett1234/csproject/README.md

 - Where applicable, scripts are designed to be no-ops when called twice in succession.
 - Where possible the scripts are parallelised.
 There should be no reason to want to run scripts in parallel.
 - Scripts are mostly organised by their "axis of parameterisation".
-Specifically, there are many independent things we would like to compare (the compressor itself, the NCD formula, and the classification method given the dissimilarities).
+Specifically, there are many independent things we would like to compare (the possibility of a dataset having many labels, the compressor itself, the NCD formula, and the classification method given the dissimilarities).